-Graduate Accounting student Tingna Xu, MSA’18, found a unique internship this summer, spending it as a finance intern at CMG Worldwide, which holds its corporate headquarters in Indianapolis.
+Graduate accounting student Tingna Xu, MSA’18, found a unique opportunity this summer as a finance intern at CMG Worldwide, which is located in Indianapolis.

-CMG represents world-renowned celebrities’ intellectual property rights, like their names, images, copyrights, estates and assets; celebrities include, for example, Neil Armstrong, James Dean, Jackie Robinson, Ella Fitzgerald and Amelia Earhart, to name a few.
+CMG represents world-renowned celebrities’ intellectual property rights, like their names, images, copyrights, estates and assets; celebrities include Neil Armstrong, James Dean, Jackie Robinson, Ella Fitzgerald and Amelia Earhart, to name a few.

 The company’s main goal?
-To protect their “clients’ legacy by keeping the public’s memory of them alive for years to come.”
+To protect its “clients’ legacies by keeping the public’s memory of them alive for years to come.”

-“I have looked forward to going to work each and every day,” said Xu.
+“I have looked forward to going to work each and every day,” said Tingna.
 “My main responsibilities have included reviewing and analyzing active licenses and royalties reports in the financial system.
-It’s also been exciting to be involved in a strategic planning project with the team, as help them work on how to open within Asian markets, like Japan and China, where I’m from.”
+It’s also been exciting to be involved in a strategic planning project with the team, as I help them work on a plan to operate in Asian markets, like Japan and China, where I’m from.”

-“I had no idea about intellectual property, intangible property, like brands, pictures, even the client’s sayings,” said Xu.
-“For example, if anyone wants to use an image of our client in a commercial way, they need to work with us when it comes to clearing the rights.
+“I had no idea about intellectual property and intangible property, like brands, pictures and, even, the client’s words,” said Tingna.
+“For example, if anyone wants to use an image of a client in a commercial way, they need to work with us to clear the rights.
 And it’s not only people.
-Take the National Baseball Hall of Fame, or Canter’s Deli.
-We also represent them when it comes to their trademarks and licensing matters.”
+We also represent the National Baseball Hall of Fame and Canter’s Deli regarding trademarks and licensing matters.”

-Xu found the internship first by applying through the Kelley Careers website, and then she spoke with a company representative at a World Intellectual Property Day event held at CMG.
-From there, Xu went through the interview process and was hired for a summer internship.
+Tingna found the internship first by applying through Kelley Indianapolis Career Services, and then, she spoke with a company representative at a World Intellectual Property Day event held at CMG.
+From there, Tingna went through the interview process and was hired for a summer internship.

 “To find an internship, you have to trust yourself and know your value.
 It can be challenging, but if it’s something you’re interested in, see if there’s an opportunity there.
 Find a good fit for both you and the company.”

-Xu says she decided to pursue her MSA because she’s always had a passion for accounting, and even after her undergraduate degree, she wanted to learn more.
+Tingna says she decided to pursue the Kelley MSA because she’s always had a passion for accounting, and even after her undergraduate degree, she wanted to learn more.